Nimra264/smartbin/README.md

 **LEDs:**

 LEDs are connected with ultrasonic sensor.
 When sensor will detect a level of dustbin, its corresponding LED will be turn on.
 As LEDs have two wires, one is anode and other is cathode.
 The anode of LED-1, LED-2, LED-3 and LED-4 is connected to the 5th, 6th, 7th and 8th digital-pins of Arduino respectively.
-And cathode of all of these LEDs are connects together.
-Servo Motor: That is connected with PIR sensor.
+And cathode of all of these LEDs are connected together.

+**Servo Motor:**

+That is connected with PIR sensor.
 When PIR sensor will sense something, lid of dustbin will be opened.
 It contains three wires, one is VCC that is connected with power pin of Arduino and the ground of power pin is connected with the ground of Arduino.
 And its output is connected with 9th -digital pin of Arduino.

+Two servo motors are used;

+•	One for lid opening.

+•	Second for sorting metal from trash.

 **Code:**

-•	For lid opening
+•	For lid opening.

-•	For Metal Detection
+•	For Metal Detection.

 **Software:**

-Arduino IDE is used for uploading the code
+Arduino IDE is used for uploading the code.

-**Servo motor**

-Two servo motors are used

-•	One for lid opening

-•	Second for sorting metal from trash

 **Inductive Proximity Sensor:**